⚙️ Incremental Load Architecture¶

 🧩 Full Load¶

 A full load recreates or truncates the Rawcore table and inserts all upstream rows.
+Used when:

 - initial load